DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-12-06-training-with-a-disability.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Training with a disability"},
+    { text: "Training with a disability" },
-    {text: "Review when disability given"},
+    { text: "Review when disability given" },
-    {text: "Review without disability"}
+    { text: "Review without disability" }
   ]
 }) }}